On Chapman’s Homer’s Iliad, Book XIV

 We forget that modern physics requires such suspension.
 Copernicus tells us the earth moves through space; Newton, that the earth is held in orbit by some mysterious attraction between itself and the sun.
 There is no explanation for this invisible force, but it respects a mathematical law, and this is enough to make us believe in it.
 The belief seems well requited: it lets us send a spaceship to the furthest planet, called Pluto in modern times after one of the ancient gods.

 Perhaps we do not think much about how many problems mathematical physics does not solve.
 Neither does the subject lend itself to popular celebration.
-The general public are not so enamored of Newton’s Laws that they insist on the Laws’ being taught to all children.
+The general public are not so enamored of Newton’s Laws that they insist on teaching them to all children.

 In The Origin of Consciousness in the Breakdown of the Bicameral Mind, Julian Jaynes suggests that the gods are an explanation for the thoughts that the Greeks find themselves thinking.
 Perhaps then Collingwood is my god.
 I appeal to him now for a more detailed account of the gods.
 In any essay called “The Existence of God,” included as an example of metaphysics in An Essay on Metaphysics (pages 208–9), Collingwood says of the Greeks,